By Nikki Phipps

 Hardneck varieties, for instance, such as Purple Stripe, produce flower stalks and are usually well adapted to cooler climates.
 Hardneck garlic has a slightly shorter shelf life, from five to seven months, while softneck varieties, which can be stored for up to nine months.

 Softneck garlic, like Artichoke, do not normally produce flower stalks; however, climate can be a factor as to whether or not this actually happens.
-Although some types of softneck garlic is suitable for cool climates, most do better in warmer environments.
+Although some types of softneck garlic are suitable for cool climates, most do better in warmer environments.
 Your best chance for garlic seed propagation to be successful is to grow several varieties.

 How to Grow Garlic